Salt River (politics): Examples in political caricature

-Going Up Salt River- Pictured are Henry Clay, Daniel Webster and Virginia representative Henry A. Wilse atop a donkey.
+Going Up Salt River- Pictured are Henry Clay, Daniel Webster and Virginia representative Henry A. Wise atop a donkey.
 Martin Van Buren is at the bank of a stream wishing the Harrison party "a quick voyage, take care you don't spill your valuable cargo."
 Harrison appears as a donkey wading in the shallows with a barrel of "Hard Cider" tied to its tail.

 Salt River in ephemera

 Often used at the time were political references to Salt River through transitory printed pieces such as mock news papers and flyers, known as broadside type ephemera.
 These often lay out the political narrative of candidates and their campaigns on their successes and failures.
 A good example used is taken from the mayoral campaign of Philadelphia in 1871 where the headline of a mock newspaper read as:

 Extra Post.
 Democrat Salt River Excursion!
 Incidents of the Annual Voyage to the Old Stamping Ground.
 Vain Attempts to get in the Mayor’s Office—The Democracy and the Politics—What happened to the Democratic Kite Flyers—A Steamboat Collis-ion—The Old Canal Boat Knocked into Fragments—Rescue by the Broken-Backed Citizens—Off for Salt River—Rally Round the Flag.

 Dramatic and hyperbolised language and diction reflected the regional humour and spoken tradition of the state of Kentucky in the form of these stories and narratives were often reflected in these heavily circulated pamphlets and broadsides.
 Ephemera showed the hardships of the election campaigns of candidates, vividly depicting just how high the stakes were where political defeat seemed extremely dire.

 Generally, election periods during this time contained complex issues as candidates strived to appeal to the emotion and sympathy of their supporters. the use of Salt River catchphrases in ephemera generally regarded the area of social policy in government, including: slavery, suffrage, corruption and secession.